SaharH35/SaharHelali_portfolio/README.md

 ## 🏆 Projects

+- **Comparative Study of Reserving Techniques**: Using a simulator of non-life claims data to compare classical reserving methods (Chain Ladder, Bornhuetter Ferguson) against Machine Learning models (Random Forest, Gradient Boosting).
+Developed using R and R Shiny.
 - **Big Data Actuarial Project**: Claim scoring for auto insurance by commune using Python & PySpark.
 - **Life Insurance Pricing**: Tariff modeling for a retirement product in R.
 - **Motor Insurance Analysis**: Portfolio analysis with R and R Shiny.
 - **Credit Risk Application**: OCR-based financial statement reader and risk modeler in Python/Django.
 - **Customer Churn Prediction**: Attrition modeling for telecoms using Python and Power BI.

 ---